 Babies at this pace will find it fondly to sense or perceived different tastes.
 It is noticeable that babies will start biting their blanket and their toys.
 Babies’ tongues are developing and continue to develop the four taste buds.
 Babies will enjoy and attempt putting different materials at hand then place them in their mouths.

 Babies’ sense of smell at this point is gradually developing.
 He/she may differentiate the scent of her mother and contrast it with the scent of strangers.
 Babies will show unlikeness of smell by crying, extending of his or her hands, and by kicking his or her legs.

 Your Baby at four-months-old

-The baby becomes more active. parents could play with their baby.
-Children may try to copy their mothers’ expression and will exert effort to talk back to their parent.
+The Baby becomes more active.
+Parents could play with their Baby.
+Children may try to copy their mothers’ expressions and will exert effort to talk back to their parents.
 He/she may utter syllables such as ma, da, pa, and boo.
 He/she at this pace has no idea what the syllables mean, but their communication skills continue to develop.
 Babies may support some weight with legs.

 Babies will fondly pay attention to your voice at this pace.
 He/she may imitate the words coming out from your mouth and end up uttering consonant sounds first, such as sounds of m, b, z, and v.
 Babies as early as four months may utter whole syllables.
 They found it attractive when you speak and will look mostly at how your lips work.

-By babies’ fourth month, their gripping reflexes continue to develop, and their muscles strengthen as well.
+By babies’ fourth month, their gripping reflexes continue to develop, and their muscles strong as well.
 They will tend to reach out and touch objects placed in their surroundings.